DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 As soon as he saw it, Kai remembered something similar from MDA's records.

 "[<span title="jp. 審門 I'm not sure how to translate it">Judgement gate</span>].
-It is teleportation device of foreign gods...!"
+It is teleportation device of sidhes...!"

 "I remember it from Urza.
 Demons were using teleportation.